Local Monodromy of 1-Dimensional p-Divisible Groups: Introduction

 \subsection{Organization}

 Sections \ref{sec:p-adicLieGroups}-\ref{sec:formal groups} cover background material and our basic setup.
 In Section \ref{sec:p-adicLieGroups} we recall basic facts about $p$-adic Lie groups and their Lie filtrations.
 In Section \ref{sec:Ramification} we review higher ramification theory, covering basic facts about the lower and upper ramification filtrations.
-We also state an important lemma of Tate which allows one to compute the upper ramification filtration from a Newton polygon in certain circumstances.
+We also recall basic facts about Newton polygon and discuss ramification breaks in generalized Artin--Schreier extensions.
 In Section \ref{sec:p-divisible groups} we consider Galois representations of $p$-divisible groups.
 We review Gross's generalized Tate modules and the Galois representations arising from them.
 We also state an important theorem of Gross concerning Galois characters associated to those representations (Theorem \ref{thm:G2.7}).
 In Section \ref{sec:formal groups} we review the theory of formal groups and formal modules.
 We also show how to rephrase the Galois representations of $p$-divisible groups from Section \ref{sec:p-divisible groups} in terms of formal modules.

 Sections \ref{sec:0/1-towers}-\ref{sec:GalChar} cover results on the local monodromy group of 1-dimensional p-divisible groups.
 In Section \ref{sec:0/1-towers} we study the $p$-adic Lie towers of local fields arising from $\rho^{0/1}$.
 Studying properties of these towers we are able to prove that the representation attached in $\rho^{0/1}$ is irreducible (Theorem \ref{thm:irreducible}).
 In Section \ref{sec:1/gTowers} we study $p$-adic Lie towers of local fields arising from $\rho^{1/g}$.
 We prove our main result, an equicharacteristic version of Sen's theorem for general 1-dimensional $p$-divisible groups (Theorem \ref{thm:1/gBreaks}).
 In Section \ref{sec:GalChar} we use Theorem \ref{thm:1/gBreaks} and Theorem \ref{thm:G2.7} to prove results on the ramification behavior of the Galois characters associated to $\rho^{0/1}$ and $\rho^{1/g}$.